yosr-ghariani/Text-Summarization-with-SBERT/README.md

-# Text-Summerization-with-SBERT
+# TextSummerization with SBERT

+This project consists of:

-This project utilizes the pre-trained model 'all-MiniLM-L6-v2' from the Sentence-Transformers library to summarize medicine-related articles.
+1. a Python notebook that utilizes the pre-trained model from the **Sentence-Transformers** library, specifically the *all-MiniLM-L6-v2* model.
+2. a dataset folder containing 50 JSON files with data related to reproductive medicine.

+# Setup